Antschw/BFVyze/README.md

-# overlayBFV
+# BFVyze

 ## Overview
-overlayBFV is a real-time overlay for Battlefield V, designed to analyze players on a server and display relevant statistics.
+BFVyze is a real-time overlay for Battlefield V, designed to analyze players on a server and display relevant statistics.
 The project is structured to be modular and extensible, focusing on safety and compliance with anti-cheat mechanisms.

 ## Features
 ### Implemented
 - Basic project structure setup
 - CMake configuration with vcpkg integration

+### In Development (first phase) - In game cheater detection
+- OCR for identifying server id
+- Shortcut manager
+- Retrieve data from bfvhacker API and Gametool API
 - Initial ImGui window for overlay display

-### In Development
-- Player analysis system to retrieve and evaluate server statistics
-- Display real-time player statistics (K/D, KPM, accuracy)
-- Identify high K/D players for awareness
 - Communication between overlay (C++) and backend (Python) using ZeroMQ

+### Planned features
+- Display real-time player statistics (K/D, KPM, accuracy) during game session
+- Identify high K/D, kpm players for awareness and players with a lot of hours
+- Identify all the servers with cheater in the search server HUD

 ## Project Structure
 ```
-overlayBFV/
-│── cmake/               # Additional CMake configurations (if needed)
+BFVyze/
 │── cmake-build-debug/   # Auto-generated build files (excluded from Git)
 │── src/                 # C++ source files
 │   ├── IPCClient.cpp